macimax/WIKI_STEPMANIA/MessageCommands.md

 ### Condition

 While not exactly a command, it is something you can put inside your Actor.
 If it evaluates to false the Actor will not be shown.

+# Screen Specific

+## ScreenSelectMusic

+Note: You can probably find more in ScreenSelectMusic.cpp by checking what is broadcasted to MESSAGEMAN.

+### CurrentStepsPXChangedMessageCommand

+Replace 'X' with either 1 or 2 (for the player number).
+Triggered when the currently selected steps change, whether it be by changing the difficulty or selecting another song.

+### CurrentSongChangedMessageCommand

+Self explanatory.

+### PreviousSongMessageCommand or NextSongMessageCommand

+Triggered when the player selects a different song in the songwheel by tapping left or right.

+### ChangeStepsMessageCommand

+Also probably works in ScreenSelectCourse.
+Triggered when steps are changed.
+Need to check player & direction using ChangeStepsMessageCommand=function(self, params) then params.Player and params.Direction.

+params.Player is always PLAYER_1 or PLAYER_2 and params.Direction is always 1 or -1.

+## ScreenSelectCourse

+### CurrentCourseChangedMessageCommand

+Self explanatory.

+### CurrentTrailPXChangedMessageCommand

+Replace 'X' with either 1 or 2 (for the player number).
+Triggered when the Trail is changed.
+Might work in other screens?

+# ActorScroller specific

+### GainFocusCommand

+Triggered when the ActorScroller is selected

+### LoseFocusCommand

+Triggered when the ActorScroller is deselected